SouraTR/emapper2gbk/README.rst

         -o OUPUT_DIR, --out OUPUT_DIR
                                 output directory/file path
-        -g GFF, --gff GFF     gff file or directory -nf NAMEFILE, --namefile NAMEFILE
+        -g GFF, --gff GFF     gff file or directory -gt GFF_TYPE, --gff-type GFF_TYPE
+                                gff type, by default emapper2gbk search for CDS with gene as Parent in the GFF, but by using the '-gt cds_only' option emapper2gbk will only use the CDS information from the genome -nf NAMEFILE, --namefile NAMEFILE
                                 organism/genome name (col 2) associated to genome file basenames (col 1).
 Default =
                                 'metagenome' for metagenomic and 'cellular organisms' for genomic